 There are so many cute, trendy office photos circulating the web.
 Ones where all of the binders are color-coordinated, desks that overlooks a garden or the ocean, gallery walls of art and prints to inspire.
 I have a whole Pinterest board dedicated to cute offices and work spaces.

 But not everyone is lucky enough to work from home or have unlimited supplies for creating the dream office.
 What about those of us working in the corporate world?
 I thought I would share today a few tips on how I decorated my workspace to look a little less corporate and a little more me.
 After all, this is the place I spend the majority of my time each week.
 So why not personalize it?
+You can also add accessories to your workspace such as an adjustable desk and a mat for standing desk to reduce strains from prolonged standing!

-1. Add plants.
+1. Add Plants

-2. Decorate with photos that make you happy.
+2. Decorate with photos that make you happy

 Some of my favorite photos are in my office — a picture of J and me on our wedding day, one of us in New York, one of my sister Lucy and I in front of Machu Picchu, and another of my sister Carrie and I.

-3. Keep a fruit basket handy.
+3. Keep a fruit basket handy

 I used to carry an apple or two in my purse every morning for lunch and a snack.
 And then one day I decided to keep my fruit at work.
 It is a good reminder to eat healthy when I need a snack.
 I normally keep apples or peaches in the summer, and clementines in the winter.

-4. Hang Art.
+4. Hang Art

 I was lucky enough that my company let me choose the art for my wall (still unsure of the name of the piece!), so I chose something bright and colorful.
 I also painted a few small canvases to fill up space on my bookcase.
+You can also hang this luxurious marble-look wall paper to add a touch of sophistication to your office setting.
+Adding rattan bar stools is also a good idea to make the space cozier.

-5. File papers in pretty folders.
+5. File papers in pretty folders

 I saw these folders on sale for $2 at Target and it’s amazing how filing and organizing is a lot more fun with pretty folders.

-6. Customize your computer desktop.
+6. Customize your computer desktop

 7. Hide the ugly